 Read our previous post on how urban gardening can reduce air pollution!

 Urban gardening doesn’t have to stop in our neighborhoods or in our backyards.
 Schools nationwide have shown a steady interest in building urban gardens as well.
 Schools in urban settings can be an ideal place to start gardening projects for teachers and students.
-Urban gardens in schools across the country have contributed signficantly in improving students’ lives and academics.
+Urban gardens in schools across the country have contributed significantly in improving students’ lives and academics.

 Improving Nutrition for Students